MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/year-end-closing-procedures-for-the-canadian-payroll-module.md

 **Q4: Why do I have to key in the RL-1 Auth Number?**

-A4: In order to make year-end more seamless, the **RL-1 Auth Number** field was added as an editable field to the **Payroll T4/R1 Print- Canada** window.
+A4: To make year-end more seamless, the **RL-1 Auth Number** field was added as an editable field to the **Payroll T4/R1 Print- Canada** window.
 The user will now be required to key in the RL-1 Slip number in this field.
 This authorization number is used by Revenue Quebec to identify that the forms came from Microsoft Dynamics GP.
 (This authorization number will be stored in a SQL table [CPY20100], per year, so it's available for reprints.)
-If the user updates the RL-1 Auth number field, the **Last Updated Date** will be changed to be the current System Date.
+If the user updates the **RL-1 Auth Number** field, the **Last Updated Date** will be changed to be the current System Date.
 The RL-1 Report (P_CPY_SETP_R1_Laser) was also changed to read this new authorization number field.

 **Q5: Why do the taxes calculated in Dynamics GP differ from the CRA online calculator?
 How are Income Taxes calculated in Canadian Payroll?**